-Word Count: 1277
+Word Count: 1199

-With the number of COVID-19 deaths continuing to rise, a central issue moving forward remains the mitigation of COVID-19 transmission risk.
+With the number of COVID-19 deaths continuing to rise, a central issue remains the mitigation of COVID-19 transmission risk.
 Policies mandating face masks, frequent testing, and social distancing constitute public health tools in achieving this end.
 However, another tool available that has received less attention is risk communication.
 The pandemic raises unique ethical challenges concerning how risk should be communicated to citizens.

-Informing individuals of the risks of various behaviors is essential if citizens are to engage in containment strategies which cannot always be legally enforced, such as avoiding large public gatherings without face masks.
+Informing individuals of the risks of various behaviors is essential if citizens are to engage in containment strategies which cannot always be legally enforced, such as avoiding large gatherings without face masks.
 Limiting COVID-19 transmission depends on individuals acting prudently of their own volition.
-However, risk perceptions heavily influence decision-making and behaviors.1 Moreover, public risk perception is often misaligned with that of experts.
-During the 2009-10 influenza pandemic, for example, public perception that the outbreak was exaggerated correlated with a reduced likelihood of adopting risk-reducing behavior change.2
+However, risk perceptions heavily influence decision-making and behaviors.
+Moreover, public risk perception is often misaligned with that of experts.
+During the 2009-10 influenza pandemic, for example, public perception that the outbreak was exaggerated correlated with a reduced likelihood of adopting risk-reducing behavior change.1

 Good risk communication is therefore critical to containing the pandemic.
-The World Health Organization (WHO) has issued guidance to support risk communication, which highlights the importance of proactive communication with the intended audience and the right of people to be informed of health risks.3 Likewise, the U.S. Centers for Disease Control and Prevention (CDC) has recommended six core principles to guide “Crisis and Emergency Risk Communication”: 1) Be first, 2) Be right, 3) Be credible, 4) Express empathy, 5) Promote action, and 6) Show respect.4 While these guidelines are instructive, risk communication raises deeper issues.
+The World Health Organization (WHO) has issued guidance to support risk communication, which highlights the importance of proactive communication with the intended audience and the right of people to be informed of health risks.2 Likewise, the U.S. Centers for Disease Control and Prevention (CDC) has recommended six core principles to guide “Crisis and Emergency Risk Communication”: 1) Be first, 2) Be right, 3) Be credible, 4) Express empathy, 5) Promote action, and 6) Show respect.3 While these guidelines are instructive, risk communication raises deeper issues.